Edgar H. Schein, a professor at the MIT Sloan School of Management, is the one of the most well known theorists working with organizational culture.

 Assumptions

-Assumptions are the actual values a culture represents.
+Assumptions reflects the shared values within the specific culture.
 These values are often ill-defined, and will oftentimes not be especially visible to the members of the culture.
 Assumptions and espoused values are possibly not correlated, and the espoused values may not at all be rooted in the actual values of the culture.
 This may cause great problems, where the differences between espoused and actual values may create frustrations, lack of morale and inefficiency.
 Core assumptions can e.g. be assumptions regarding the human nature, human relationships etc.

-Leaders can therefore try to align the espoused values and artifacts to the basic assumptions, or try to change the basic assumptions of the culture's members.
-The latter can therefore be seen as a cultural change process, where the basic assumptions are changed to fit the espoused values and artifacts of e.g. a company.
+By using Edgar Schein's model, leaders will be able to understand cultural elements, and be able to analyze the relationship between deep rooted assumptions and common business practices within the company.
+Likewise, leaders can try to change the basic assumptions of a given culture, and hence maybe improve the effectiveness of the company.
+The latter can therefore be seen as a cultural change process, where basic assumptions are sought changed to fit the wanted espoused values and artifacts of a company.